Sir David Attenborough – Naturalist & Broadcaster

 In addition to holding patronage with UK-based sister organization Population Matters, he has been a patron for many years of the World Land Trust, a non-profit environmental organization that buys rain forests around the globe to preserve wildlife.
 In May, 2015, Sir David was interviewed by President Barack Obama to discuss his new series on the Great Barrier Reef, and highlighted the problem of overpopulation in the context of conservation efforts.
 The program aired on the BBC to a viewership of more than 2.5 million people in July, 2015.

-Sir David Attenborough will celebrate his ninetieth birthday in May, 2016, an auspicious occasion that will see the BBC air a one-hour special, Inspiring Attenborough: Sir David at 90, together with his newest nature series, an investigation into bioluminescence.
+Sir David Attenborough celebrated his ninetieth birthday in May, 2016, an auspicious occasion that will see the BBC air a one-hour special, Inspiring Attenborough: Sir David at 90, together with his newest nature series, an investigation into bioluminescence.
 His ongoing efforts to contribute to our knowledge of the natural world, along with continuing advocacy for conservation and population awareness, ensure that his future as a steward for the environment—and his influence on the world—remains formidable.

 Robert Bateman – Naturalist & Artist